The Josefson--Nissenzweig theorem and filters on $\omega$: General characterizations of the BJNP and JNP of spaces and

-\begin{proposition} For every free filter $F$, if there is a BJN-sequence of measures on $N_F$, then the same sequence is a JN-sequence on $S_F$.
-In particular, if the space $N_F$ has the BJNP, then $S_F$ has the JNP. \end{proposition} \begin{proof} Let $F$ be a free filter on $\omega$ such that $N_F$ has the BJNP witnessed by a sequence $\seqn{\mu_n}$.
-Since $S_F$ is compact, it is bounded in itself.
-It follows by Lemma \ref{lemma:bounded_supports}.(2) that $\seqn{\mu_n}$ is a JN-sequence on $S_F$. \end{proof}
+\begin{proposition} For every free filter $F$ on $\omega$, if there is a BJN-sequence of measures on the space $N_F$, then the same sequence is a JN-sequence on the space $S_F$.
+In particular, if $N_F$ has the BJNP, then $S_F$ has the JNP. \noproof \end{proposition}

 \begin{theorem} Let $F$ be a free filter on $\omega$.
 Then, the space $S_F$ has the JNP if and only if $N_F$ has the BJNP or $S_F^*$ has the JNP. \end{theorem} \begin{proof} If $S_F^*$ has the JNP, then obviously $S_F$ has it, too.
 Similarly, if $N_F$ has the BJNP, then by Proposition \ref{prop:nf_bjnp_sf_jnp} $S_F$ has the JNP.